michaelnicholls/zdemo_stuff/README.md

 ZSPFLI view, access control, and program to read the view ZMN_USE_CDS_AC

-ZMN_EMP* - examples of hiding/masking fields
+ZMN_EMP* - examples of hiding/masking fields and using EML

+ZMN_MULTIPLE_COND - IF with multiple method conditions

 If problems during abapGit import
 =================================